-- In an episode of Barney Miller, Barney is informed that Chano has been shot in the 'cheek'.
+- In the Barney Miller episode "Ambush", Barney is informed that Nick has been shot in the 'cheek'.
 Barney voices concern while running a finger along his face.
-Wojo replies, smiling, "Not that cheek."
-Later, Chano has to sit on an inflatable ring.
+Chano replies, smiling, "Not that cheek."
+Later, Nick has to sit on an inflatable ring.

 - Beverly Hillbillies: During a visit to London, the Clampets are in the castle for an overnight stay with Mrs. Hathaway and Mr. Drysdale.
 Mr. Drysdale hatches a plan to scare the Clampets out of the castle by dressing up as a ghost.
 The banker found out the hard way that Granny keeps a loaded shotgun with rock-salt and discarded bacon rind pieces as ammo!

 - Brooklyn Nine-Nine: Boyle jumps in front of a gun trained on Diaz and gets two to the ass for his trouble.
 Played realistically: he's in bandages and has a cane for a few episodes and receives a medal for valor for being injured in the line of duty.